Macy’s & Bloomingdale’s Data Breach: What You Need to Know

 Data breaches are a fact of life in an increasingly digital world, which is why it's smart to remain vigilant about your identity.
 The best thing you can do is to monitor your credit reports for new inquiries or account openings that may be the handiwork of identity thieves.

-If you're concerned about fraudulent activity, consider filing a free initial security alert that remains active on your account for 12 months at the Experian fraud center.
+If you're concerned about fraudulent activity, you can take additional security measures.
+You have the right to file a free initial fraud alert that remains active on your account for 12 months at the Experian fraud center.
 (You only need to file it with one bureau—they are legally required to share such alerts with their counterparts, so you don't need to file with all three.)

 This fraud alert will notify any lenders pulling your credit report to take extra steps to verify your identity—a measure that can frustrate and dissuade identity thieves.
 However, fraud alerts do not block access to your credit reports altogether.
 For the highest level of protection, you might want to freeze your credit reports, a measure that prevents lenders from issuing new credit in your name altogether.